udaranasinghe/Salmonella/README.md

 # Salmonella genomics project
 ## Authors
-Dr Mark Ziemann
+Dr Mark Ziemann and
 Udari Ranasinge.
 ## Motivation
 What is the motivation?
 ## Contents
 #Sequence quality check
-* run_fastqc.sh
+* run_fastqc.sh:
-for the Illumina sequencing files in fq.gz format, qc analysis is done ans html file was generated with MUliQC and FastQC results.
+inputs are the Illumina sequencing files in fq.gz format, qc analysis is done ans html file was generated with MUliQC and FastQC results.
 * assembly_pipeline.sh
 Illumina sequencing reads were used as inputs in _R1.fq.gz format.De novo assembly has performed with ABySS pipeline resulting assembly for 40 isolates.
 * test_abyss-params.sh